 Ask them if there are any specific countries or themes they would be interested in recreating for the staycation.
 This can help you springboard towards more unique staycation ideas.

-After all, a staycation with kids should be something they genuinely enjoy!
+After all, a staycation at home should be something they genuinely enjoy!

-Since travel is out of the picture, it’s time to bring travel into your home!
+Since family travel is out of the picture, it’s a perfect time to bring travel into your home!

 If you are struggling to decide on a theme, these kid’s travel subscription boxes might help!
 Loaded with fun activities to teach kids about new countries each month… plus a simple way to decide on your next virtual destination!